KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1 Creating Swapchains
 ***********************

 As with rendering graphics to a 2D display, OpenXR has the concept of swapchains.
-It's series of images that are used to present the rendered graphics to display/window/view.
-There are usually 2 or 3 images in the swapchain to allow the platform to present them smoothly to the user in order to create illusion of motion within the image.
+It's a series of images that are used to present the rendered graphics to display/window/view.
+There are usually 2 or 3 images in the swapchain to allow the platform to present them smoothly to the user in order to create the illusion of motion within the image.

-All graphics APIs have this concept of a swapchain with differing levels of transparency to the programmer, but for an OpenXR application we don't use the API-specific swapchain, which can be tied closely the platform's windowing system.
+All graphics APIs have this concept of a swapchain with differing levels of transparency to the programmer, but for OpenXR applications we don't use the API-specific swapchain, which can be tied closely the platform's windowing system.
 Instead, we use OpenXR's swapchain and the OpenXR compositor to present rendered graphics to the views.
-XR applications are unique in that often, but not always, have multiple views that need to be rendered to create the XR experience.
+XR applications are unique in that often, but not always, they have multiple views that need to be rendered to create the XR experience.
 Listed below are a couple scenarios with differing view counts:

 	* 1 view  - AR viewer on a mobile device.
 	* 2 views - VR head mounted display.

 Orthogonal to multiple views is the layering of multiple rendered images or camera feeds.
-You could, for a example, have a background that is a video pass-through of your environment, a stereo view of rendering graphics and quad overlay of a HUD or UI elements; all of of which could have different spatial orientations.
+You could, for a example, have a background that is a video pass-through of your environment, a stereo view of rendered graphics and quad overlay of a Head-up display (HUD) or UI elements; all of of which could have different spatial orientations.
 This layering of views is handled by the XR compositor to composite correctly the layers for each view - that quad overlay might be behind the user, and thus shouldn't be rendered to the eye views.

-Firstly, we will update the class to add the new methods and members.
-Copy the highlighted code.
+Firstly, we will update the class in the ``Chapter3/main.cpp`` to add the new methods and members.
+Copy the highlighted code below.

 .. code-block:: cpp
-	:emphasize-lines: 12, 15, 25, 35-43, 67-76
+	:emphasize-lines: 12, 15, 25, 35-43, 48-57

 	class OpenXRTutorial {
 	public:
 		// [...]
-Constructor and Destructor from Chapter 2.
+Constructor and Destructor created in previous chapters.

 		void Run() {
 			CreateInstance();